kibs-tech/kibs-tech.github.io/access-upgrade.md

 ## Upgrading it yourself

 If you're up to the challenge then by all means try upgrading the application yourself.
 It may turn out to be pretty straight forward.
-A useful best practice guide for performing an Microsoft Access upgrade can be found <a href="/articles/upgrading-ms-access-database" target="_blank" alt="How to upgrade a microsoft access database">here</a>.
+A useful best practice guide for performing a Microsoft Access upgrade can be found <a href="/articles/upgrading-ms-access-database" target="_blank" alt="How to upgrade a microsoft access database">here</a>.
 If you're not sure about it or know you need help then contact me for a free assessment of your application.
 I'd love to see it!

 ## How much does upgrading cost